masonMO25/socialnetworkAPI/README.md

 # NoSQL Social Network API
 [![License](https://img.shields.io/badge/License-MIT%20-blue.svg)](https://opensource.org/licenses/mit)
 ## Description
-This application is for creating an API for a social media network that can handle large amounts of unstructured data utilizing a NoSQL database.
-The user has the ability to add, delete, get, and update users, friends of users, thoughts, and reactions on those thoughts.
+This application is an API for social media network that can handle large amounts of unstructured data utilizing a NoSQL database.
+The user has the ability to add, delete, get, and update users, friends of users, thoughts, and reactions.

 ## Installation
 Clone the application from the command line and run 'npm i' to install the necessary dependencies, then run the command "npm start" from the command line.